Thornton Ranch, Tomales

 1,013 ACRES MALT-PROTECTED SINCE 2011

 When Gary’s father died in 2000, enormous estate taxes forced Thornton to sell off his dairy herd and nearly sell part of the property to developers in order to protect the rest.
 It would have been an inglorious demise of a farm with such rich history.
 As Gary said, “once it’s covered over, it’s not so easy to pull up asphalt and concrete.”

 The 1,013-acre Thornton property maintains a sense of remoteness rarely experienced in today’s Bay Area.
 The emblematic rolling green hills are accessible by a narrow, 1.8 mile-long road that stretches and winds past towering eucalyptus and fields of lambing ewes and Black Angus cattle.
 On a clear day the ranch commands sweeping views reaching the Pacific Ocean to the west, and to the northeast, the geothermal steams of Geyserville.

-How to Purchase Thornton Ranch Lamb
+How to Purchase Thornton Ranch Products

 Thornton Ranch lamb can be found at select Bay Area Whole Foods Markets between May and August each year.
 Bleating Heart cheese is available through select retailers.